shellshape/temple/README.md

 A **very** simple static web page generator to build simple static web pages without the burden of code duplication.

-> **Disclaimer**
+**Disclaimer**

->
-> This tool is primarily built generating simple static websites like [my personal website](https://github.com/zekroTJA/new.zekro.de).
+This tool is primarily built for generating simple static websites like [my personal website](https://github.com/zekroTJA/new.zekro.de).
 It deliberately does not implement more complex templating features like logic operators (if, else, ...) or loops (for, foreach, ...).
 Also there is no pre-processing for stuff like SCSS, TypeScript or whatever.
 But you can build wrapper scripts that do that for you, of course.

->
-> If you are looking for something more sophisticated, please check out real static site generators like [Zola](https://www.getzola.org/), [Hugo](https://gohugo.io/), [Nuxt](https://nuxt.com/), [Astro](https://jamstack.org/) or [any other of the hundreds of choices](https://jamstack.org/generators/).
+If you are looking for something more sophisticated, please check out real static site generators like [Zola](https://www.getzola.org/), [Hugo](https://gohugo.io/), [Nuxt](https://nuxt.com/), [Astro](https://jamstack.org/) or [any other of the hundreds of choices](https://jamstack.org/generators/).

 ## Usage